 College scholarships are not only offered to the under privilege but to students who study hard to create brilliant results.
 Such students also stand a more significant chance to acquire a job after graduation because their excellent results vow to their hard work.

-When a child, studying hard helps you develop quickly in your academic pursuits.
+As a child, studying hard helps you develop quickly in your academic pursuits.
 It makes you intelligent and you can perform improvingly in your tests.
 Not only the school exams but also life lessons.

-As a result of working studying hard, you become consistent in your academic success which increases the likelihood of gaining admission into colleges and universities at a youth age.
-Working hard in young years paths to long-lasting positive habits too.
+As a result of working and studying hard, you become consistent in your academic success which increases the likelihood of gaining admission into colleges and universities at a youth age.
+Working hard in young years path to long-lasting positive habits too.
 Your reading skills, social skills, mental development, etc. improve as a result of the hard work you put into your studies. you easily succeed in the field you work hard to be and achieve what matters to you.

 “Success is no accident.
 It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do.”